rgommezz/react-native-offline/README.md

 #### Params

-`regexActionType`: regular expression for indicating the action types to be intercepted when we are offline.
+`regexActionType`: regular expression for indicating the action types to be intercepted in offline mode.
 By default it's configured to intercept actions for fetching data following the Redux [convention](http://redux.js.org/docs/advanced/AsyncActions.html).
 That means that it will intercept actions with types such as `FETCH_USER_ID_REQUEST`, `FETCH_PRODUCTS_REQUEST` etc.

 `regexFunctionName`: only for redux-thunk, regular expression for specifying the thunk names you are interested to catch in offline mode.
 Since in ECMAScript 2015, variables and methods can infer the name of an anonymous function from its syntactic position, it's safe to use any sort of function style.
 It defaults to function names that contains the string "fetch", as `fetchUserId`.